Human mating strategies: Adolescent behavior

 Psychological research indicates the existence of a "reminiscence bump" between the ages of 10 and 30, a period important in human development, when people receive a substantial amount of feedback on their social status and reproductive desirability.
 Due to sex differences in mating strategies, it is more difficult for a female to alter the course of her reproductive career than it is more a male.
-In fact, females not only mature more quickly but also were historically more likely than males to marry and bear their first children before the age of 20 than males.
+In fact, females not only mature more quickly but also were historically more likely than males to marry and bear their first children before the age of 20.
 As a consequence, by late adolescence, it is, from the perspective of evolution, crucial that a girl finds herself a high-quality mate.

-Whereas ancestral humans lived in small bands of related people of all ages, modern secondary school students are share the same social environment as people from the same age groups from diverse backgrounds, an evolutionary novelty.
+Whereas ancestral humans lived in small bands of related people of all ages, modern secondary school students share the same social environment as people from the same age groups from diverse backgrounds, an evolutionary novelty.
 Back then, social competition during adolescence proved crucial to future social and reproductive success, hence the strong desire to be popular.
 Today, it is possible for people to relocate to a different place or transfer to another school.
 Still, the curiosity about how the lives of others for the sake of comparison remains.
 Teenagers are also quite conformist with regards to their peers, for under ancestral condition, social ostracism was generally deadly.
 In 21st-century society, youths who rebel against the dominant culture or figures of authority tend become more homogeneous with respect to their own subculture, making their behavior the opposite to any claims of counterculture.
 This synchronization occurs even if more than two choices are available, such as multiple styles of beard rather than whether or not to have a beard.
 Mathematician Jonathan Touboul who studies how information propagation through society affects human behavior calls this the hipster effect.

+Youngsters who have a stressful childhood environment, due to, for instance, parental abuse or having divorced parents, tend to reach puberty early.
+It has been hypothesized that such early experiences prompts the body to mature quickly for the sake of early reproduction.
+In the United States, for example, girls raised by single parents have higher than average rates of teenage pregnancy.